Alex-Kane/url_shortener/README.md

 | basic_url | Valid url what you want to shorten | true     |
 | url_alias | Desired alias                      | false    |

+Above parameters must be strings.
+If arrays will given, only first value will be used.

 You will get response with _**JSON**_ data:

 | Parameter   | Description       | Type                                    |